logomaking digital easy

 Do you shoot before you eat?

 A couple of days ago I decided to treat myself to a healthy and delicious dinner – tuna tataki.
 When the dish came to my table in all its glory I immediately felt a compulsion to take out my phone and take a picture.
 Instead, I said fuck it and dived into (semi)sushi galore.
 Nowadays we like to shoot food.
 Before we taste something special, we want to share it with the world.
 It became a full-time job for certain individuals.
 Food photography.
-And when you ask them how do they produce those stunning pics or videos you realize it’s not a walk in the park.
+And when you ask them how they produce those stunning pics or videos you realize it’s not a walk in the park.
 Au contraire Rodney!
 But you have to start somewhere!
 And why not start with appropriate lenses?

 Screw me (on) gently…

 Neutral Density filters, or ND filters, are an essential piece of gear for filmmakers shooting outdoors.
-Timelapse or hyperlapse?
+Timelapse or hyper-lapse?
 Long exposure?
 Shallow depth of field on a sunny day?
-All perfect examples when to screw on your ND filter.
+All perfect examples of when to screw on your ND filter.
 There are many shapes and sizes of these filters, but don’t let that discourage you.
 Even a cheap one can help you get a shoot you intended, instead of an overexposed piece of crap.

 Audio is more important than your video!